-• Informed Choice of Provider
+Informed Choice of Provider

 In the instance of individual practitioners whose relationship is terminated with a provider organization, and who become an employee of another provider organization, and/or who open a private practice, the provider organization shall notify each individual consumer verbally and in writing of the consumer's freedom of choice, and document this notification in the consumer's record.
-The consumer will be offered assistance to retain or select another provider by contacting the LME's Consumer Representative.
+Consumers may contact the LME Consumer Representative for assistance or to file a complaint.

-- Client Rights Policies
+• Client Rights Policies

-- o CA-01 Complaint Management
+o CA-01 Complaint Management Policy

 - o CA-02 Consumer Choice Policy

 - o CA-03 Human Rights Policy

 - o CA-07 Referral of Complaints

 - Consumer Choice Forms

-- o Documentation of Choice Memo
+- Documentation of Choice Memo

-- o Documentation of Consumer Choice Form
+- Documentation of Consumer Choice Form

 - o Consumer Request to Change Provider Procedure

 - o Consumer Request to Change Provider Form

+- o Provider Information Request Transfer Form